 Information will not be deemed Confidential Information if it (i) was already available to, or in the possession of, Goldman Sachs prior to its disclosure by, or at the direction of, the Company pursuant to any prior confidentiality agreement, including the confidentiality agreement dated September 21, 2001, or hereunder, (ii) is or becomes available in the public domain on or after the date hereof (other than as a result of a disclosure by any GS Entity or any of its advisors), or (iii) is acquired from a person who is not known by Goldman Sachs to be in breach of an obligation of confidentiality to the Company.

 All written Confidential Information supplied by the Company to Goldman Sachs in connection with any Potential Transactions and all copies or translations thereof made by Goldman Sachs (excluding GS Documents) shall, upon written request by the Company, be destroyed by Goldman Sachs, returned by Goldman Sachs to the Company, or, at the election of Goldman Sachs, retained in accordance with the terms of this agreement.

+For a period of eighteen (18) months from the date of this agreement, none of the GS Entities will, directly or indirectly, without the prior written consent of the Company, solicit for employment or hire any Key Employee of the Company with whom the GS Entities shall have had contact or who became known to the GS Entities in connection with their consideration of the Potential Transactions.
+For purposes of this Agreement, a Key Employee shall mean __________________.
+This restriction does not apply to a general advertisement of employment opportunities not specifically directed at any employee of the Company, and the GS Entities shall be precluded from hiring anyone who has left the employ of the Company, or whose employment by the Company has been terminated, in each case, prior to commencement of employment discussions between the GS Entities and such person.

 Goldman Sachs agrees that the Company shall be entitled to seek equitable relief, including an injunction, in the event of a breach of any provisions of this agreement and that Goldman Sachs will not resist such application for relief on the basis that the Company has an adequate remedy at law.
 This agreement shall be governed and construed in accordance with the laws of the State of New York without regard to the principles of conflicts of laws thereof.
-The parties hereto consent to personal jurisdiction in the state and federal courts of New York for purposes of any action brought with respect to this agreement, the provision of confidential information, or to enforce this agreement or any of its terms; and the state and federal courts of New York located in New York County shall be the exclusive jurisdiction for any action brought with respect to this agreement, the provision of confidential information, or to enforce this agreement or any of its terms.
+The parties hereto consent to personal jurisdiction in the state and federal courts of New York for purposes of any action brought with respect to this agreement, the provision of confidential information, or to enforce this agreement or any of its terms; and the [state and federal courts of New York located in New York County][Enron can agree to exclusive jurisdiction in the Commercial Division courts, to the extent it has jurisdiction] shall be the exclusive jurisdiction for any action brought with respect to this agreement, the provision of confidential information, or to enforce this agreement or any of its terms.

 Although we understand that the Company has endeavored to include in the Confidential Information information known to it which it believes to be relevant for the purpose of any Potential Transactions, Goldman Sachs understands that neither the Company nor any of its representatives or advisors have made or make any representation or warranty under this letter as to the accuracy or completeness of the Confidential Information and shall have no liability to Goldman Sachs or to any GS Entity resulting from their use of the Confidential Information, except as may be provided in a definitive agreement with respect to a Potential Transaction, if any.